-Assuming a quorum is present at the meeting, the vote required to adopt each of the scheduled proposals is as follows:
+Assuming a quorum is present at the meeting, the vote required to adopt each of the proposals is as follows:

 - Election of Directors (Proposal 1).
-The election of directors is determined by a plurality of the votes cast in person or by proxy by the stockholders entitled to vote on the election of directors.
-An instruction to withhold authority to vote for a nominee for director and broker non-votes will have no effect upon the outcome of the vote on the election of directors. - All Other Matters: Advisory Vote on Executive Compensation (Proposal 2) and Ratification of the Selection of Our Independent Registered Public Accounting Firm (Proposal 3).
+The election of directors is determined by a majority of the votes cast in person or by proxy by the stockholders entitled to vote on the election of directors in an uncontested election.
+Under our bylaws, a nominee will be elected to the board of directors if the votes cast "for" the nominee's election exceed the votes cast "against" the nominee's election.
+Abstentions and broker non-votes are not counted as votes "for" or "against" a nominee and will have no effect upon the outcome of the vote on the election, the directors.
+If an uncontested incumbent nominee receives a majority of votes "against" his election, the director must tender his resignation to the board of directors.
+The board of directors will then decide whether to accept the resignation within 90 days following certification of the shareholder vote.
+We will publicly disclose the board of directors' decision and its reasoning regarding the offered resignation. - All Other Matters: Advisory Vote on Executive Compensation (Proposal 2) and Ratification of the Selection of Our Independent Registered Public Accounting Firm (Proposal 3).
 The advisory vote on our executive compensation and the ratification of the selection of our independent registered public accounting firm are determined by a majority of the votes cast by the holders of the shares present or represented by proxy at the meeting and voting on each matter.
-Under our bylaws, abstentions and broker non-votes will have no effect on the determination of whether stockholders have approved the proposal.
+Under our bylaws, abstentions and broker non-votes will have no effect on the determination of whether stockholders have approved these proposals.